Last updated on 25th September 2023

 This hilarious video racked up 16 million views in 2 weeks and more than 25,000 people listened to the music video for the “Worst Song in the World” song featured in the ad.

-If the operator didn’t listen to the caller, he may have hung up on her.
-She might not have gotten the help she needed from police.
-The point of this video advert is you have to listen.
+If the operator didn’t listen to the caller, he may have hung up on her and she might not have gotten the help she needed from police.
+The point of this video advert is that you have to listen.
 Really listen.
 It’s hard to imagine a more effective way to learn such an important lesson than by watching this video.

 This exceptional ad aired during the Super Bowl on February 1, 2015.
 The Washington Post called the PSA “the most powerful ad of the game.”
 Since 2015, it’s garnered more than 10 million views.